phheim/issy/docs/ISSYFORMAT.md

 # Issy Format

 This document describes the high-level format used by the Issy tool.
+A simple example can be found [here](./docs/sample.issy).

 ## Syntax
 An Issy specification consists of variable declarations, formula specifications, game specifications and macro definitions for better readability.